edu-xored/memorise/README.md

 * Provide basic case for you issue to reproduce at web front (like product owner case)
 * Provide unit tests for algorithms
-* Provide integration test for new components like crowler
+* Provide integration test for new components like crawler
 * Provide description of some other cases and change you have made in therms of Quality Assurance Engineer (I've changed the logic of memes searching)

 ### Move issue card to the Completed column when it's closed